 If your funds are running low, you should consider selling your home and downsizing.

-“For many retirees, their house is their single largest asset,” said Robinson.
+“For many retirees, their house is their single largest asset,” Robinson said.
 “It should not be overlooked as a source of retirement income in the later years of retirement if portfolio depletion seems likely.”

 12. Consider Getting Long-Term Care Insurance